guybw/LUXPower/README.md

 FAQ

-Q: I can't access https://github.com/guybw/LuxPython_DEVA: Ensure you're logged into GitHub with the account provided when you received the invitation.
+Q: I can't access https://github.com/guybw/LuxPython_DEV

+A: Ensure you're logged into GitHub with the account provided when you received the invitation.

-Q: Something broke, or it stopped working after an update.A: You're likely running an outdated version.
+Q: Something broke, or it stopped working after an update.

+A: You're likely running an outdated version.
 Please update to the latest stable release.

-Q: Is this project still active in 2025?A: Absolutely!
+Q: Is this project still active in 2025?

+A: Absolutely!
 With over 1000 installations, the project is very much alive and actively maintained! 🎉